 Related: Which 2017 Cars Offer In-Car Wi-Fi?

-Since Audi became the first brand to offer built-in Wi-Fi in 2011, the list has grown to 16 brands and nearly 100 vehicle lines for the 2016 model year, and it includes non-luxury brands and pickup trucks.
+Since Audi became the first brand to offer built-in Wi-Fi in 2011, the list has grown to 16 brands and nearly 100 vehicle lines with Wi-Fi built in for the 2016 model year, and it includes non-luxury brands and pickup trucks.
 Moreover, most automakers now are using faster 4G LTE systems.

 In these cars, SUVs and trucks, a tablet or laptop — not just a smartphone — can remotely connect to office networks, play movies and TV shows, access hundreds of online radio stations and tap into other internet fare while the car is rolling down the road.